outdreamer/build-a-cure/docs/tasks/example_implementations.md

 	- generate solution template structure based on solution requirements and apply to problem system to apply solving function like fill/reduce/generate (based on problem definition & solution requirements) the solution structure with problem system components

+	- generate multiple solutions or solution template structures (like a function-generating function, or function-filtering limits) maximizing different alternative solution variable value sets & apply filters to reduce the set of solutions or solution templates

 	- generate solution template structure based on solution requirements, identify variables of solution space, and map solution space variables to variables of solution structure
 		- example: